cp3402-students/cp3402-2021-site-cp3402-2021-team05/deployment.md

 4. Push your changes
 	- If you only made changes to the theme, then you only need to push to github, either with `git push` in the terminal or from inside your editor
-	- If you made changes to the content of the page as well, such adding posts and pages, then you also need to push the changes to the staging site.
+	- If you made changes to the content of the page as well, such as adding posts and pages, then you also need to push the changes to the staging site.
 If this is the case, inside the terminal run `vagrant ssh` to ssh into the VM
-	- Navigate to the WP folder with `cd /var/www/html` and then run `wordmove push --all` to push to staging.
+	- Navigate to the WP folder with `cd /var/www/html` and then run `wordmove push -d -e staging` to push to staging.
 	- After the push has finished, check it worked on the staging website, and then run `exit` to close the ssh connection.
 5. When you're done for the day save all your changes, push your changes to GitHub and run `vagrant halt` to turn off the VM